|Technical Notes for HenrysRecords.org|

 The HenrysRecords.org code is under version control (check out or browse).
 If you'd like to suggest a patch, please contact us.

 The search code itself is simple and self-explanatory.
-The more complex part is converting the data from its native home (a Symantec Q&A database running inside an MS-DOS emulator under a modern version of MS-Windows) to MySQL tables served by Apache/GNU/Linux.
+The more complex part is converting the data from its native home (a Symantec Q&A database running inside an MS-DOS emulator under Windows 10) to an Sqlite3 database served by Apache2 on Debian GNU/Linux.
 This documentation covers that process.

 Save the QA4 folder to a USB drive: